trussworks/trussels-guide/Trussels-Guide.md

 ### Practice: When setting up your Slack profile
 Please use a [profile picture](https://get.slack.help/hc/en-us/articles/115005506003-Upload-a-profile-photo) or custom avatar (we recommend [Gravatar](http://en.gravatar.com/), which can automatically re-use your avatar across platforms), instead of a Slack default avatar.
 It doesn’t have to be a photo, but it should be uniquely you.

-Also, please :lock: [add your pronouns to your display name](https://docs.google.com/document/d/1SpPbSjx7I7Ur9izRrLK-dGFIxYM9gYcx9sqyvLFWiBE/edit).
+Also, please :lock:[add your pronouns to your display name](https://docs.google.com/document/d/1SpPbSjx7I7Ur9izRrLK-dGFIxYM9gYcx9sqyvLFWiBE/edit).
 Examples: Rayyan (she/her), Quinn (they/them), George (he/him).

 Some people also share their location in their name.
 Other people find that it adds clutter.
 If you’d like to remind people where you are, consider adding your city name or airport code to your full name field, rather than to your display name.